My sister was named executor of our parents' will. It has been three years since our parents passed away and my sister has no...Read more

 Why should you have a will?
 Here are some reasons:

-Third, only with a will can you choose the person to administer your estate and distribute it according to your instructions.
+- Your will is the only way to choose the person to administer your estate and distribute it according to your instructions.
 This person is called your "executor" (or "executrix" if you appoint a woman) or "personal representative," depending on your state's statute.
 If you do not have a will naming him or her, the court will make the choice for you.
 Usually the court appoints the first person to ask for the post, whoever that may be.

-Fifth, and most important, through a will you can appoint who will take your place as guardian of your minor children should both you and their other parent both pass away.
+- A will allows you to appoint who will take your place as guardian of your minor children should both you and their other parent both pass away.

 Filling out a worksheet will help you make decisions about what to put in your will.
-(To download ElderLawAnswers' worksheet, click here.)
 Bring it and any additional notes to your lawyer and he or she will be able to efficiently prepare a will that meets your needs and desires.
 To find an attorney near you, click here.